Filter by Category

 Ages 18+ (Please contact us at dsegerstrom@paramountarts.org if you have a younger student interested in participating)

-Materials to create one piece in class are included in the cost of tuition!
+Materials to create in class are included in the cost of tuition!

 Ages 18+ (Please contact us at dsegerstrom@paramountarts.org if you have a younger student interested in participating)